ISS year-long mission: Effect of spaceflight on the human body

 The International Space Station developed exercise equipment, including treadmills and resistance devices to limit muscle atrophy in a low gravity environment.
 Weightlessness causes body fluids in astronauts to accumulate in the upper half of the body, leading to facial edema and unwelcome side effects.
 One problem may be the low gravity affecting the body in unforeseen ways and it can be hard to detect the cause and effect of gravity on the body.
 Space seems to cause trouble for a number of body parts including bone, sometimes the eyes, and a classic problem is space sickness.

 Longest time spent in space by other astronauts

-Vladimir Titov and Musa Manarov spent 365 days in space on Mir from December 1987 to December 1988.

-Valeri Polyakov spent 437 days on Mir in 1994-1995 and Sergei Avdeyev spent 379 days on Mir in 1998-1999.
+Vladimir Titov and Musa Manarov spent 366 days in space on Mir from December 1987 to December 1988.
+Valeri Polyakov spent 438 days on Mir in 1994-1995, and Sergey Avdeyev spent 380 days on Mir in 1998-1999.

-Prior to the Year Long Mission, the longest mission on the ISS was 215 days, by Mikhail Tyurin and Michael López-Alegría.
-Christina Hammock Koch holds the record for the longest single spaceflight by a woman at around 328 days.
-In March 2022, NASA's Mark T. Vande Hei and the russian Pyotr Dubrov landed following 355 days in space as part of ISS Expeditions 64/65/66.
+Prior to the year-long mission, the longest mission on the ISS was 215 days by Mikhail Tyurin and Michael López-Alegría.
+Christina Hammock Koch holds the record for the longest single spaceflight by a woman at 328 days.
+In March 2022, NASA's Mark T. Vande Hei and the Russian Pyotr Dubrov landed, following 355 days in space as part of ISS Expeditions 64/65/66.